Outlaw Printmakers: Dennis McNett

-Dennis McNett (born in 1972 in Virginia) is a printmaker living and working in Austin, TX.
-McNett operates WolfBat Studios which was established in Brooklyn, NY in 2006,.
-Dennis McNett graduated from Pratt institute with an MFA degree in 2004, where he taught until 2012.
-He has shown internationally including The Victoria and Albert Museum in London, Me Collection Museum in Berlin, MOHS exhibit in Copenhagen, Galleria Patricia Armocida, Milano, Italy, and nationally including The Ft.
-Wayne Museum of Art, Museum of Print History, Houston, TX, Museum of Contemporary Art, Jacksonville, FL, and Jonathan LeVine Gallery, NYC, Known Gallery, LA.
-He has been interviewed and featured by the New York Times, Juxtapoz Magazine, NPR, the Houston Chronicle and other notable sources.
-McNett has also contributed as a visiting artist/lecturer at over thirty Universities, colleges and art centers such as RISD, Philadelphia Academy of Fine Art, Mexi-Arte Museum, Universidad De Monterrey Monterrey, Mexico, and the John Michelle Kohler Art Center.
-Aside from showing and contributing to fine art institutions, his work has filled the window displays of Barney’s in NYC, has been displayed on dozens of Antihero skateboards, can be found on murals/street in places such as NYC, Philadelphia and Richmond, VA.
+Dennis McNett is a printmaker who studied at the Pratt Institute.
+He has exhibited at the Victoria and Albert Museum, the Museum of Contemporary Art, Jacksonville and Jonathan LeVine Gallery, New York City.
+He has worked as a lecturer.
+He runs Wolfbat Studios.

 Sue Coe

-Sue Coe (born November 28, 1951 in Tamworth, Staffordshire) is an English artist and illustrator working primarily in drawing and printmaking, often in the form of illustrated books and comics.
+Sue Coe (born November 28, 1951, in Tamworth, Staffordshire) is an English artist and illustrator working primarily in drawing and printmaking, often in the form of illustrated books and comics.
 She grew up close to a slaughterhouse and developed a passion to stop cruelty to animals.
 Coe studied at the Royal College of Art in London, lived in New York City from 1972 to 2001.
 She currently lives in upstate New York.
 Her work is highly political, often directed against capitalism and cruelty to animals.For a quarter century she has explored factory farming, meat packing, apartheid, sweat shops, prisons, AIDS, and war.
 Her commentary on political events and social injustice is published in newspapers, magazines and books.
 The results of her investigations are hung in museum and gallery exhibitions and form an essential part of personal fine print collections by artists and activists alike.
 Coe's paintings and prints are auctioned as fund raisers for a variety of progressive causes, and since 1998, she has sold prints to benefit animal rights organizations.

 Her major influences include the works of Chaïm Soutine and José Guadalupe Posada, Käthe Kollwitz, Francisco Goya and Rembrandt.
 She is a frequent contributor to World War 3 Illustrated, and has seen her work published in The Progressive, Mother Jones, Blab, The New York Times, The New Yorker, Time Magazine, Newsweek The Nation and countless other periodicals.